Auburn SRA Volunteers

 Auburn Mounted Assistant Unit started off as a sub-unit to the Folsom Mounted Unit from 1981-1986.
 It wasn't until January 1, 1986, when MAU started an Auburn Mounted Assistant Unit under Chief Ranger Mike Van Hook.
 MAU is a volunteer organization that patrols the outer trails and rivers within Auburn SRA.
 Patrolling on horseback, the volunteers are out in the park tending to trail maintenance, clean-ups, and assisting park visitors with directions, park rules and regulations as well as assistance in emergency situations.

-For more information please contact Joe Larkin at email@example.com
+For more information please contact An Labarre at email@example.com

 Western States Trail Foundation (WSTF)